ThatAquarel/StudyGuides/english/2023-11-20_macbeth_act_1.md

 ## Scene 5
 Enter Macbeth’s Wife, alone, with a letter.

- MACBETH, reading the letter  They met me in the day of success, and I have learned by the perfect’st report they have more in them than mortal knowledge.
+, reading the letter  They met me in the day of success, and I have learned by the perfect’st report they have more in them than mortal knowledge.
 When I burned in desire to question them further, they